Mexico’s ex-public security chief convicted in US drug case

 Witnesses described cartel killings and kidnappings, allegedly including an abduction of García Luna himself.
 There was testimony about police officers being slaughtered and drug-world rivals being dismembered, skinned and dangled from bridges as cartel factions fought each other while buying police protection.

-Witnesses described delivering García Luna to meetings with cartel leaders in settings ranging from a country house to a car wash and collecting boxes and bags full of drug money at safe houses, a warehouse full of cocaine and a fancy Mexico City restaurant.
+Witnesses said García Luna held meetings with cartel leaders in settings ranging from a country house to a car wash and collected boxes and bags full of drug money at safe houses, a warehouse full of cocaine and a fancy Mexico City restaurant.

-One ex-smuggler, Óscar “El Lobo” Nava Valencia, said he personally heard García Luna and a then-top police official say they would “stand with us” during a meeting with Guzman’s associates amid a cartel civil war.
+One ex-smuggler, Óscar “El Lobo” Nava Valencia, said he personally heard García Luna and a then-top police official say they would “stand with us” during a meeting with notorious Sinaloa cocaine cartel kingpin Joaquín “El Chapo” Guzman’s associates amid a cartel civil war.
 That sit-down alone cost the drug gang $3 million, Nava Valencia said.

+Testimony also aired a secondhand claim that Calderón, the former president, sought to shield Guzmán against a major rival; Calderón called the allegation “absurd” and “an absolute lie.”

 García Luna was arrested after testimony about his alleged graft emerged at Guzman’s high-profile trial about four years ago in the same New York courtroom.